dsilva743/terraform-aws-budget-example/README.md

 # Terraform AWS Budget Example

 This repository contains a simple Terraform configuration that creates an AWS Cost Budget with email notifications.
-It is intended as a reference example and **not** a production-ready module.

 ## What It Does